-The Newton EV Task Force has partnered with Green Energy Consumers Alliance, a local non-profit, to make it easier for YOU to drive electric!
+The Newton EV Task Force supports the Newton Climate Action Plan and has partnered with Green Energy Consumers Alliance, a local non-profit, to make it easier for YOU to drive electric!
 Click the below topics to learn more.

 Already ready to check out what's available at local dealerships?
 Check out Green Energy Consumers' Drive Green program right away.